 What Should I Do When a Settlement is Taking Too Long?

-You may, however, get to a stage where you start to feel the process is taking too long.
+You may, however, file a lawsuit but eventually get to a stage where you start to feel the process is taking too long.
 This can result in frustration compounding the stress from the auto accident.
 To avoid disappointment and undue distress, you must set realistic expectations when moving ahead with a lawsuit.

 Personal injury cases can take a long time, depending on the complexity of the case.
 The negotiations your attorney is conducting on your behalf with insurance companies, and others require patience.